 What is a Fire Detection System?

 A Commercial Fire Detection System is designed to find and give an early warning of fire.
-They use multiple methods to detect fires and sound a fire alarm if needed.
+They use multiple methods to detect fires, which can be caused by everything from lightning to electrical issues, and sound a fire alarm if needed.

 Types of Fire Detection Systems